My time as a graphic designer at Make: Magazine was both prolific and special.

-When I worked for Make magazine, I often had complete creative control of sections
+Soon, I had complete creative control of magazine sections

-When I heard from our Art Director that we had a really interesting feature about high school students fighting pollution, I jumped at the chance to give it a very different typographic feel than what we traditionally create.
+Once I had shown my competency with visual narrative, I soon was given entire articles to design for.
+One such instance the Art Director told me that we had a really interesting feature about high school students fighting pollution, I jumped at the chance to give it a very different typographic feel than what we traditionally create.

 When our copy editor approved the title "Grime Fighters" I began work incorporating the letters in a grungy and greasy depiction.